skybber/kotlin-bootsfaces-cdi/README.md

 </project-modules>

 ### Known issues:
-If dcevm is used, eclipse breakpoints should be reinstaled after redefinition using autoHotswap.
+If dcevm is used together with HotswapAgent (autoHotswap=true), then eclipse breakpoints must be reinstaled after redefinition.